 // it is compile time AND a const reference constexpr auto const & compiletime_singleton = computer::monitor_singleton_instance ; // check monitor is not missing assert( compiletime_singleton.invalid_id != compiletime_singleton.id() ); |

-Enjoy, study and come back to us with questions.
+Enjoy, study, and come back to us with questions.
 But.

-And that is modern C. It keeps churning out simpler, cleaner, faster and easier to maintain solutions.
+We need to talk about the “beast”.
+And that “beast” is modern C. It keeps churning out simpler, cleaner, faster, and easier-to-maintain solutions.
+V.s. anything basically.

-1 2 3 4 5 6 7 8 9 10 11 12 13 14 15 16 17 18 19 20 21 22 23 24 25 26 27 28 29 30 31 32 33 34 35 36 37 38 39 40 41 42 43 44 45 46 47 48 49 50 51 52 53 54 55 56 57 58 59 60 |
+1 2 3 4 5 6 7 8 9 10 11 12 13 14 15 16 17 18 19 20 21 22 23 24 25 26 27 28 29 30 31 32 33 34 35 36 37 38 39 40 41 42 43 44 45 46 47 48 49 50 51 52 53 54 55 |

-/* Modern Singleton -- still of dubious value, but always in a high demand Altohugh modern C solution is much simpler and easier to maintain (c) 2018 - 2021 by DBJ.ORG */ #include <assert.h> #include <stdlib.h> #if __STDC_VERSION__ < 199901L #error Please use C99 or better #endif // these hash defines will be hiding // low level HW queries #define THIS_MONITOR_ID 13 #define INVALID_MONITOR_ID -1 // in C we keep the data separate // we do not mix it with behaviour typedef struct computer_ { struct monitor_ { int id_; } monitor; } computer; /* yes this is legal, and computer_ argument will never be null try this: monitor_runtime_id(0); and you will get this: warning: null passed to a callee that requires a non-null argument [-Wnonnull] */ int monitor_runtime_id(computer computer_[static 1]) { if (computer_[0].monitor.id_ > INVALID_MONITOR_ID) return THIS_MONITOR_ID; return INVALID_MONITOR_ID; } // global native pointer is instant fear!? // plese calm down and follow the code static computer* this_computer_ = 0; // once at startup __attribute__((constructor)) static void describe_this_computer(void) { if (this_computer_) return; this_computer_ = calloc(1, sizeof(computer)); this_computer_->monitor.id_ = THIS_MONITOR_ID; } // once at exit __attribute__((destructor)) static void leaving_this_computer() { if (!this_computer_) return; free(this_computer_); } int main(void) { // check monitor is not missing assert(INVALID_MONITOR_ID != monitor_runtime_id(this_computer_)); return 42; } |
+/* Modern Singleton -- still of dubious value, but always in a high demand Although modern C solution is much simpler and easier to maintain (c) 2018 - 2023 by DBJ.ORG */ #include <assert.h> #include <stdlib.h> #if __STDC_VERSION__ < 199901L #error Please use C99 or better #endif // these hash defines will be coming in some other way // can you think of some? #define THIS_MONITOR_ID 13 #define INVALID_MONITOR_ID -1 typedef struct computer_ { struct monitor_ { int id_; } monitor; } computer; int monitor_runtime_id(computer computer_ ) { return computer_.monitor.id_ ; } static computer this_computer_ = {{ INVALID_MONITOR_ID }}; // once at startup __attribute__((constructor)) static void describe_this_computer(void) { if (this_computer_.monitor.id_ != INVALID_MONITOR_ID) return; // make new computer struct on the stack "forgetting" the old this_computer_ = (computer){{ THIS_MONITOR_ID }}; this_computer_.monitor.id_ = THIS_MONITOR_ID; } // once at exit __attribute__((destructor)) static void leaving_this_computer() { if (this_computer_.monitor.id_ == INVALID_MONITOR_ID) return; this_computer_.monitor.id_ = INVALID_MONITOR_ID; } int main(void) { // check monitor is not missing assert(INVALID_MONITOR_ID != monitor_runtime_id(this_computer_)); return 42 ; ; } |

-That is one simple and easy to maintain solution.
-From consistent requirements to a consistent solution.
 In C, one produces programs, not abstractions from which programs might be built.

-C executables are fast, small and resilient.
+C executables are fast, small, and resilient.
+I prefer C.

 Here is the mandatory Godbolt.